Rubil-mogere/machine-failiure-detector/README.md

 - The script concludes by simulating integration into the manufacturing process.
 It checks for updates, monitors temperature, processing speed, and power usage.
 It also prints a warning if an equipment failure is predicted.
 In a real-world scenario, this integration would involve setting up a system for real-time monitoring and scheduling maintenance based on the model predictions.

-The provided code snippet incorporates these steps, offering a starting point for developing a predictive maintenance model for manufacturing equipment.
-Remember to adapt the code based on your specific data and requirements.